junxit/us-congress-bills-116/metadata.md

 - 2019-03-28 — Placed on the Union Calendar, Calendar No. 11.
 - 2019-03-28 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 116-25.
 - 2019-03-28 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 116-25.
+- 2019-04-01 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2019-04-01 — Considered as unfinished business. (consideration: CR H2933)
+- 2019-04-01 — Considered under suspension of the rules. (consideration: CR H2929-2930)
+- 2019-04-01 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1593.
+- 2019-04-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-04-01 — Mr. Thompson (MS) moved to suspend the rules and pass the bill, as amended.
+- 2019-04-01 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 384 - 18 (Roll no. 137). (text: CR H2929)
+- 2019-04-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 384 - 18 (Roll no. 137).(text: CR H2929)